rosflight/rosflight_docs/README.md

 mkdocs gh-deploy
 ```

-This will generate the source files for the webpage and push them onto the gh-pages branch of this repository, which will then be deployed by github pages.
+This will generate the source files for the webpage and push them onto the gh-pages branch of this repository.
 Note that the gh-pages branch is protected, and this step needs to be done by someone in the ROSflight organization.